lfender6445/gulp-release-tasks/README.md

 gulp-release-tasks
 =========

-global release tasks for use with gulp, to make your life easier :beer:
+global release tasks for use with gulp, to make your life easier :heart:

 ## Usage
 `npm install gulp-release-tasks --save-dev`